- Computational engineering, scientific computing

 - Computational physics

-- Numerical modeling of electromagnetic and multi-physics problems, mainly with the Discrete Geometric Approach (DGA)
+- Computational electromagnetics and multi-physics problems, solved mainly with the Discrete Geometric Approach (DGA)

 - Algebraic topology in electromagnetics, computational topology, (co)homology computation

-- Development of novel Discrete Hodge Operators (also known as constitutive matrices)
+- Development of novel Discrete Hodge Operators (also known as constitutive matrices or material matrices)

 - Bioelectromagnetics, biosensors and bioelectronics

 - Inverse problems applied to non-destructive testing and evaluation (NDT) and to biomedical engineering

 - Biomedical imaging on lab-on-a-chip devices